 Option 4: You can get captain's chairs and have your kids walk through the passageway between the second-row seats to get to the third row.

 You might think you're losing a precious extra seat by going with the captain's chairs.
-However, as my youngest daughter (who gets sandwiched in the middle of the bench in my test models) tells me, this position in most cases is too narrow to fit a human of any significant width on the row anyway.
+However, as my youngest daughter (who gets sandwiched in the middle of bench seats in my test cars) tells me, this position in most cases is too narrow to fit a human of any significant width anyway.
 Apparently, riding for an extended period of time with one butt cheek on one seat belt buckle and the other butt cheek on the other buckle just isn't comfortable.

 Cars.com photos by Kristin Varela